 Stages Of Sleep & Sleep Cycles

 - Stage 1 – is the beginning of the sleep cycle, the first stage of NREM sleep.
-This is where the person is in a very light sleep which can easily be awakened by external stimuli.
+This is where the person is in a very light sleep, which can easily be awakened by external stimuli.
 This stage lasts between one to ten minutes.
-Breathing begins to slow down, the muscles relax and heartbeat becomes regular.
-The eyes also roll back and the eyelids close or remain partially open.
-Hypnic jerking and twitching can happen especially when a sleep deprived person tries to fight off the onset of sleep.
+Breathing begins to slow down, the muscles relax, and the heartbeat becomes regular.
+The eyes also roll back, and the eyelids close or remain partially open.
+Hypnic jerking and twitching can happen, especially when a sleep-deprived person tries to fight off the onset of sleep.
 A person may also feel something similar to falling.
-Once dozed off, the body’s blood pressure decreases and the brain’s temperature also decreases as brain activity decreases.
+Once dozed off, the body’s blood pressure decreases, and the brain’s temperature also decreases as brain activity decreases.
 Persons often wake up startled during this stage after a simple tap from a colleague at work.
 This stage is also known as very light sleep.

-- Stage 2 – is a deeper stage of sleep which differs from Stage 1 due to slower heart rate and lower body temperature.
-Rousing a person at this stage is more difficult.
+- Stage 2 – is a deeper stage of sleep which differs from Stage 1 due to slow heart rate and lower body temperature.
+Rousing a person at this stage is more complicated.
 All other bodily functions slow down.
 Blood pressure lowers and monitored brainwaves become larger.
 Stage 2 is another term for light sleep.
 This stage lasts for about 20 minutes.

-- Stage 4 – This is the deepest stage of sleep otherwise known as very deep sleep.
-Breathing at this last stage of NREM sleep is rhythmic and there is very little muscle activity.
+- Stage 4 – This is the deepest stage of sleep, otherwise known as very deep sleep.
+Breathing at this last stage of NREM sleep is rhythmic, and there is very little muscle activity.
 As in the previous stage, the brain produces delta waves when seen through an EEG.
-Stage 3 and four is also where the body restores itself, heals any injuries and promotes growth in young individuals.
+Stage 3 and four is also where the body restores itself, heal any injuries, and promotes growth in young individuals.
 The brain also refreshes itself for the next-day grind.
 Sleepwalking and night terrors also occur at this stage.

 The Sleep Cycle

 But humans do not experience the 4 or 5 stages of sleep in one go during a sleep session.
-Each sleep cycle lasts between 90 to 120 minutes.
-That’s about four cycles for a normal 8-hour period.
-These sleep cycles don’t tend to be sequential either nor are they completed all the time.
+Each sleep cycle lasts from 90 to 120 minutes.
+That’s about four cycles for a standard 8-hour period.
+These sleep cycles don’t tend to be sequential either, nor are they completed all the time.
 There are times that persons only sleep at stages one to two, rinse and repeat and only manage to reach stage 3 and REM into the deep hours of the night.

-The fact that we can’t make up our minds on how many stages of sleep there are or whether or not to classify REM sleep as part of the sleep cycle means that there are parts or this normal but essential human activity that remain a mystery.
-AT this stage however, we understand enough that as adults, obtaining the right amount of sleep is important to heal the body and restore its strength in preparation for the next day.
+The fact that we can’t make up our minds on how many stages of sleep there are or whether or not to classify REM sleep as part of the sleep cycle means that there are parts or this regular but essential human activity that remain a mystery.
+AT this stage, however, we understand enough that as adults, obtaining the right amount of sleep is necessary to heal the body and restore its strength in preparation for the next day.